pockerman/qubit-notes/how_to/2021-07-29-django-with-docker.md

-# Note: Django with Docker
+# qubit-note: Django with Docker

 ## Overview